madsmikkelsen1607/NLP-Project-CogSci/README.md

 The project in which this readme is in, is a project about predicting genre-labels of song lyrics using TF-IDF and linear regression models.

 The code for the project was ran in uCloud, a cloud computing service.
 To run the code yourself, you will need to open the notebook file in the src folder called project.ipynb
-This chunks in the notebook can be run sequentially to run the code for the project, though this is computationally quite expensive.
-Some chunks that create plots or save models can be skipped, and there will be comments to notify you of this throughout the code.

-To ensure everything runs as intended, it is recommended you create a new virtual environment based on the requirements.txt file within this repository, which includes all packages used for the project.
-Using an IDE such as VScode, you will automatically be prompted by the IDE when creating a new venv to use for a file.

-All plots and figures used in the paper can be found in the plots folder, while the artifacts folder contains the saved TF-IDF and final model, the linearSVC
+Repository structure:
+src/
+  contains the main jupiter notebook running all code, project.ipynb artifacts/ contains saved outputs of code run through the notebook, including: validation and test evaluation tables per-genre performance metrics a serialized final model pipeline (includes TF-IDF and LinearSVC saved using joblib) plots/ contains saved plots from the notebook, including: genre distribution model comparison on validation data model performance on a per-genre basis on test set confusion matrix of final model on test set

+To run the code yourself locally:
+  Create a virtual environment using the requirements.txt open src/project.ipynb run through code chunks sequentially
+      Note that this is quite computationally expensive, and some steps such as creating the plots and saving code outputs can be skipped if it is deemed irrelevant.
+If need be the saved model pipeline, which includes the TF-IDF and LinearSVC can be loaded.

+For reproducability the dataset split was done using a fixed random seed